How Diana Taurasi built a successful career. Explore key moments that defined the journey.

 In 2012, Diana Taurasi was selected to participate at the Olympics.

-In 2013, Diana Taurasi returned healthy, played 32 games, and averaged over 20 points per game for the sixth time in her career.
-The Mercury finished third in the Western Conference.
+In 2013, Diana Taurasi returned healthy for the season, playing 32 games and averaging over 20 points per game for the sixth time in her career.
+The Mercury finished third in the Western Conference and advanced to the conference finals but lost to the Minnesota Lynx.

 For the 2014 WNBA season, Diana Taurasi made just under the league maximum of $107,000.